 Is there anything more disappointing than a lukewarm drink on a summer's day?
-Whether you're cooking up a barbie in the backyard or going four-wheel driving in the outback for a month, keeping your food and beverages nicely chilled is an important part of most Australians' leisure time.
+Whether you're cooking up a barbie in the backyard or hiring a campervan and driving in the outback for a month, keeping your food and beverages nicely chilled is an important part of most Australians' leisure time.

 Here are five simple tips to help you keep your esky, ice box, chilly bin, cooler – whatever you want to call it – as cold as possible.

 Every cold thing in your cooler will help everything else stay cold – but a room-temperature bottle of soft drink will let the team down and bring the temperature up.

 It's worth getting organised in advance to make sure your drinks stay frosty.
 You could even freeze food and non-carbonated drinks the night before to keep things extra chilly.

 CHOICE tip: To keep your food safe, it needs to stay below 4°C (or above 60°C), so packing your cooler should be the very last thing you do before heading out of the door to make sure everything stays as cold as possible.